jmatsuba/secure-direct-s3/README.md

 ### AWS S3 Bucket CORS setup
 In your S3 Bucket you will need to add a CORS configuration.
 You can find this in the permissions tab of your S3 bucket.
-Learn more about CORS [here](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing){: target="_blank"}.
+Learn more about CORS [here](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 ```
 <?xml version="1.0" encoding="UTF-8"?>